Peach Macarons

 • Refrigerate ganache for 6-8 hours.

-How to assemble Peach Macarons
+How to Assemble Peach Macarons

-• When you have macaron shells, peach confit and white chocolate ready, you can assemble peach macarons.
+• When you have macaron shells, peach confit, and white chocolate ready, you can assemble peach macarons.

-• Place peach confit into pipping bag.
+• Place peach confit into a pipping bag.

-• Sandwich macaron with another macaron shell and press lightly.
+• Sandwich the macaron with another macaron shell and press lightly.
 Make sure there is no ganache coming out for the sides.

 • Place filled macarons in air tight container and refrigerate for 12 hours.